Booking Fees – First of a Three-part Series

 The blurb you’ll see if you are clever enough to click on the mysterious question mark will “assure you” these added fees are to help make your booking safe and secure.

-Will you really call these companies if you have a problem with access to Abalone Bay or any other holiday home?
+Sure they promise added customer support.
+But what does that really mean?
+Will you actually call these companies if you have a problem with access to Abalone Bay or any other holiday home?

-Do you REALLY believe HomeAway will come over to help you out if there is a problem?
+Do you REALLY believe Airbnb will come over to help you out if there is a problem?

 Are you going to call VRBO to make sure there are some flowers or champagne left for your anniversary, or if the hot tub can be heated on arrival, or if a raccoon is trying to become best friends with your dog?